-A warehouse management system (WMS) is a software solution that streamlines daily warehouse operations.
-WMS solutions give managers a central location to manage tasks like inventory tracking.
-WMS programs may be part of a larger Enterprise Resource Planning (ERP) system, or they may be standalone applications.
+Warehouse management system programs may be part of a larger Enterprise Resource Planning (ERP) system, or they may be standalone applications.
 WMS solutions range from simple to complex and provide warehouse managers with the information needed to control the movement of warehouse materials efficiently.

-There also are many types of warehouse management systems.
 The size of the warehouse often determines whether the organization needs a standalone system or a WMS as a module of an ERP system or supply chain management suite.
-Some software developers also gear their WMS systems toward the industry for which they are intended, so look for a warehouse management system that is tailored to your industry, whether it is eCommerce, retail, or enterprise.
+Some software developers also gear their WMS systems toward the industry for which they are intended, so look for a warehouse management system that is tailored to your industry, whether it is eCommerce, retail, or enterprise

 Overall, a quality WMS solution ensures minimal losses in various warehouse processes and enables warehouse managers and staff to know where each product is, when to reorder, and how much to reorder.
 For this reason, warehouse management systems aid in customer satisfaction efforts because it can help warehouses get products to customers more quickly while avoiding backorders and errors.

 For more information on warehouse management systems, visit the following articles: